Whyte labours to majority points win over Franklin

 The Jamaica-born fighter was in action for the first time since being stopped by WBC champion Tyson Fury at Wembley Stadium in April.

-But Whyte set the tone for a slow-paced fight from the first bell, preferring to feel out Franklin rather than push for an early success.
+But Whyte set the tone for a slow-paced fight from the first bell, preferring to feel out Franklin rather than push for early success.

-It was the American, 29, who was throwing most of the punches and he did some fleeting damage to Whyte in the third with a quick right and left-hand combination.
+It was the American who was throwing most of the punches and he did some minor damage to Whyte in the third with a quick right and left-hand combination.

 Franklin landed another long right in the fourth, with hardly anything of note coming back from Whyte.

-Just as it seemed a snail pace had been established, Whyte fired off a flurry of hits in a welcome expression of intent.
+Just as it seemed a snail's pace had been established, Whyte fired off a flurry of hits in a welcome expression of intent.
+But the moment was fleeting.

 The fifth round, and the entire fight in truth, followed the same pattern.